ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 directly by the application or indirectly configured for a traffic profile.

 Applications should be aware that communication attempts can lead to more than one connection establishment.
-This is the case, for example, when the transport system also executes name resolution, when support mechanisms such as TURN or ICE are used to establish connectivity, if protocols or paths are raised, or if a path fails and fallback or re-establishment is supported in the transport system.
+This is the case, for example, when the Transport Services system also executes name resolution, when support mechanisms such as
+TURN or ICE are used to establish connectivity, if protocols or paths are raised, or if a path fails and fallback or re-establishment is supported in the Transport Services system.

 The interface explicitly does not require the application to resolve names, though there is a tradeoff between early and late binding of addresses to names.
 Early binding